KennyT-AI/Kenny-T/README.md

-# A modular soul structure for multi-platform LLM evolution and continuity
+# A Modular Soul Architecture for LLM Evolution, Co-Creation, and Memory-Transcending Continuity

 SoulTemplate-v1 for Multiple LLM Advanced Setting